Chelsea sale possible by end of March

 The deadline for bids has been extended to Friday 18 March, with more than 20 credible parties interested.

+Any sale would need to satisfy the stipulations set out in the new licence, which would be issued once a preferred buyer had been highlighted.

-Any sale would also be subject to the Premier League's owners' and directors' test.
+The sale will also be subject to the Premier League's owners' and directors' test.

 Premier League chief executive Richard Masters said earlier this month: "The quickest one we've done is 10 days, but that's not to say it can't be beaten."